poetry + environmental science + community =

 a joyful rising in our climate-changed world

-Upcoming Events:
+News & Upcoming Events:

 Hellbender’s first collaborative effort—a short documentary with the intention of speaking for the Swannanoa River a year after Hurricane Helene—was featured in Orion Magazine.
 Read about that project and watch the film here.